ronniemax/simple-block-chain/README.md

 To setup the project for review do the following:
 1. Download the project.
 2. Run command __npm install__ to install the project dependencies.
-3. Run command __node simpleChain.js__ in the root directory to initialize a blockchain and insert some dummy values.
+3. OPTIONAL Run command __node simpleChain.js__ in the root directory to initialize a blockchain and insert some dummy values.
+This will add 10 blocks to the blockchain for testing purpose.
+Wait till "Inserted Bock# 10 into DB." is printed to proceed to next step.
 4. Run command __node app.js__ in the root directory to kick start express web server on *http://localhost:8000*